CIDO-ontology/WCO/README.md

 - **1:25-2:30 pm ET:** Discussion topics to be announced.

 ## Venue: Online (Zoom virtual meeting)
+We will send invites to those who have registered fro the workshop.

 ## Submissions:
 We welcome submissions of abstracts of **300 words or less** for oral presentations and tool demos.
 Images can be included, but limit the whole submission to one page.